bcala06/rag-demo/README.md

 # RAG Proof-of-Concept

-This project is a hybrid Retrieval-Augmented Generation (RAG) proof-of-concept that combines open-source tools for document indexing and conversational AI.
+This project is a Retrieval-Augmented Generation (RAG) proof-of-concept that combines open-source tools for document indexing and conversational AI.
 It features hybrid retrieval with reranking and a user-friendly interface.

 ## Overview